Bicyclist assaulted on Portage County trail

-DEERFIELD, Ohio– The Portage County Sheriff’s Office is searching for a suspect after a bicyclist was assaulted.
+DEERFIELD, Ohio-- The Portage County Sheriff's Office is searching for a suspect after a bicyclist was assaulted.

 It happened on the Berlin Hike and Bike Trail, located off of state Route 224, in Deerfield at about 6 p.m.
 Thursday.